mida2011/PersistentPerl-/README.md

 1 Arm or X86_64 Deiban 7 ~ 12 Compile passed;

-2 You don't need mod_persistentperl to run it,nginx APACHE lighttpd etc all webserver；
+2 You don't need mod_persistentperl to run it,nginx APACHE lighttpd etc all webserver;

-3 Equivalent in performance to FastCGI；
+3 Equivalent in performance to FastCGI;

-4 Outside of the header, there is no need to modify the Perl script；
+4 Outside of the header, there is no need to modify the Perl script;

 注意：